ddragana/base-drafts/draft-ietf-quic-transport.md

 From this state, the sender send a STREAM frame with the FIN flag set or a RST_STREAM frame.
 These indicate the clean or abrupt termination of data flow on the stream, respectively.

-In either case, this causes the stream to transition into the "closed" state.
-The receiving endpoint MUST NOT process the FIN flag until all preceding data on the stream has been received, but MAY process a RST_STREAM frame immediately and discard any preceding data.
+An endpoint receiving a FIN flag considers the stream state to be "closed" once all preceding data on the stream has been received.
+An endpoint receiving a RST_STREAM frame considers the stream state to be "closed" immediately; any preceding data MAY be discarded.

 ### closed